s-wolvin/OPG-CNN_Northern_Rockies/README.md

 ```

 ### 3. Create Your Virtual Environment From The YML Files
-The repository contains two environment files, in which the `cnn_gpu.yaml` file requires GPUs for the Tensorflow-GPU python library that trains and loads the CNN model, and _____.yaml does not use GPUs and is used for all scripts with plotting and analysis that do not import Tensorflow-GPU.
+The repository contains two environment files, in which the `cnn_gpu.yaml` file requires GPUs for the Tensorflow-GPU python library that trains and loads the CNN model, and cnn_analysis.yaml does not use GPUs and is used for all scripts with plotting and analysis that do not import Tensorflow-GPU.

 From your command prompt, go to the home directory.
 ```
 cd ~
 ```
 The following command creates the needed environment and downloads all required Python libraries in the case of `cnn_gpu.yml`.
-For the second environment, replace the .yml file name.
+For the second environment, replace the file name with `cnn_analysis.yml`.
 ```
 conda env create -f cnn_gpu.yml
 ```
 Once Anaconda sets up your environment, activate it using the activate function.
-For example, if using the `cnn_gpu.yaml`, the environment is named `opg_cnn`.
+For example, if using the `cnn_gpu.yaml`, the environment is named `opg_cnn`, and if using the `cnn_analysis.yml`, the environment is named `cnn_analysis`.
 ```
 conda activate opg_cnn
 ```